MickaelMaujean/MickaelMaujean/README.md

       stack: Deployed in production using Vercel/Railway/NeonDB built with a python fastAPI backend, reactJS frontend, postgres database and JWT authentication
       description: First full stack web app deployed in prod to create a game allowing people to vote and estimate key value (weight, size, birthday) of my second kid

+    - PharmaCycle :
+      Currently founding and building a MedTech product support end to end management of personal drug from individual tracking and management to proper expired drug return to pharmacy

     - Social Media:
       stack: Full backend project with `python fastAPI` and `postgres` database including JWT authentication
       description: project to practise and learn backend mimicking a social media backend with users and posts management